fitzz-ftw/ftw-patch/doc/source/devel/get_started_ftw_patch.rst

 .. _ftw-patch-intro:

-ftw_patch: Getting Started with Patch Application
+ftw.patch: Getting Started with Patch Application
 =================================================

 :Author: Fitzz TeXnik Welt
 :Email: FitzzTeXnikWelt@t-online.de

-This document provides a step-by-step introduction and executable documentation for the core logic in the ``ftw_patch`` module.
+This document provides a step-by-step introduction and executable documentation for the core logic in the ``ftw.patch`` module.

-.. seealso:: The full API documentation for the module is available here: :py:mod:`ftw_patch.ftw_patch`
+.. seealso:: The full API documentation for the module is available here: :py:mod:`ftw.patch.ftw_patch`

 ---